cqpancoast/ntupledicts/README.md

 ## Potential Improvements / "How can I contribute?"

 If `ntupledicts` develops a usership, I'd be happy to add this functionality; I just haven't found it useful for my own work.
-But even better than me adding this functionality would be someone else doing it and submitting a pull request!
+But you know what's even better than me adding functionality?
+Someone else doing it, and submitting a pull request!

 ### General

+- There are many places in which 2-tuples of a value and some error are returned.
+There should be an option in all functions like this to return only the value.
 - Greater cut sophistication: selectors that can operate on more than one track property at a time.
-- Saving models and datasets for future use.
-I never needed to do this, as I usually ran stuff in a Jupyter Notebook.
 - There just aren't that many types of plots.
 I only made the plots that were relevant to my work; more might be necessary for others (and this is a super easy topic to submit a pull request for).
-- Boring but important: `root_ntuple_to_ntuple_dict()`, the "entry point" to `ntupledicts`, is a bit hacky and hard-coded with the way it extracts ntuples from the files.
+- Boring but important: `root_files_to_ntuple_dict()`, the "entry point" to `ntupledicts`, is a bit hacky and hard-coded with the way it extracts ntuples from the files.
 It's worked for me so far, but you're welcome to check it out for yourself.

 ### ML

+- Making tensorflow deterministic.
+It's harder than you'd think.
+- Saving models and datasets for future use.
+I never needed to do this, as I usually ran stuff in a Jupyter Notebook.
 - More model configurability from the model creation wrapper functions — it's hard to know what's too much configurability and what isn't enough.
 - And, obviously, support for as many models as possible.
 I only needed NN's and GBDT's, but others sure do exist.
 - [Hyperparameter optimization](https://en.wikipedia.org/wiki/Hyperparameter_optimization): check it out!